Home

 Other drugs can adversely affect this one, so it is essential that you inform your doctor about all the prescription and over-the-counter medications you use.
 This includes vitamins, minerals, herbal products, and drugs prescribed by other doctors.
 If your are taking a combination of drugs, do not start using a new medication without telling your doctor.

-Helpful Tips
+Helpful Tips For Taking Lexapro

 It may take 4 weeks or longer before the beneficial effects are noticeable, and up to two months before the full effect is released.
 Try to be patient.
 It is best to store it at room temperature away from moisture and heat.
-Make sure you take it regularly at the prescribed times, and do not stop using Lexapro without first talking to your doctor.
+Make sure you take it regularly at the prescribed times, and do not stop using this medication without first talking to your doctor.

-Exit Lexapro And Return To Antidepressants
+Back From Lexapro To Antidepressants

-Exit Lexapro And Return To ADD Treatment
+Back From Lexapro To ADD Treatment